Your Privacy is protected.

 By Dr. Justin Marchegiani

 So let’s say you’re one to two months in, and you’re seeing some improvement.
-It’s going well, and you’re on the right track.
-But now you’re hitting some roadblocks.
-Maybe you’re fatigued or have energy issues, your fingernail quality doesn’t look good, you still have some digestive issues (bloating, gas, constipation, or diarrhea), and maybe they’ve even gotten worse since you you’ve increased your protein content.
+It’s going well, and you’re on the right track; but now, you’re hitting some roadblocks.
+Maybe you’re fatigued or have energy issues, your fingernail quality doesn’t look good, you still have some digestive issues (bloating, gas, constipation, or diarrhea).
+And maybe they have gotten even worse since you you’ve increased your protein content.

-Anti-inflammatory, nutrient‑dense, low-toxin food should not make you feel worse unless your digestive system is impaired in some way or another, so now it’s time to dig a bit deeper and get those roadblocks out of the way.
+Anti-inflammatory, nutrient‑dense, low-toxin food should not make you feel worse unless your digestive system is impaired in some way or another.
+So now, it’s time to dig in a bit deeper and get those roadblocks out of the way.

 What Are the Paleo Roadblocks?